shreyas-makes/codespray/README.md

 ### File Not Updating
 1. Check network connection
 2. Refresh the mobile page
-3. Restart the Cursor Remote server
+3. Restart the Codespray server
 4. Ensure file permissions are correct

 ## Contributing